 - Diagnose conditions

 - Provide ongoing treatment and care for patients

 - Coordinate your care & treatment plans

-These doctors have special training to deal with patients suffering with chronic or acute pain.
+These doctors have special training to deal with patients suffering from chronic or acute pain.

 What Types of Conditions Do They Treat?
 Lower Back Strain Treatment and More

 Who should see a pain doctor?
 What type of conditions do they most commonly treat?
-From lower back strain treatment to patients with cancer seeking pain management, these doctors manage quite a few conditions, like:
+From lower back strain treatment to patients with cancer seeking pain management, these doctors manage quite a few conditions: